Alessia Cara: 2014–2017: Career beginnings and Know-It-All

 In July 2014, Cara, accompanied by her father, went to New York, where she signed a management deal with EP Entertainment, and began work on her debut studio album later that same year.
-She briefly took the professional simply of Alessia before adding a clipping of her surname to become known as Alessia Cara.
+She briefly took the professional name simply of Alessia before adding a clipping of her surname to become known as Alessia Cara.
 In April 2015, Cara released her official debut single through Def Jam.
 Titled "Here", it was described by MTV as "a song for everyone who secretly hates parties."
 Produced by Pop & Oak and Sebastian Kole, the song is about her personal experience with going to a party and being uncomfortable at it.
 On May 5, 2015, the song was chosen as the "can't-miss" track by Spin, as well as being listed as a "must hear song" by Cosmopolitan.
 The song was also named one of the best Canadian songs of April by Complex and included on Billboard's "20 Pop Songs You Need For Your Summer Playlist" in June 2015.
 Rolling Stone later ranked "Here" at number 21 on its year-end list of the 50 best songs of 2015.
 On July 29, 2015, Cara made her television debut on The Tonight Show Starring Jimmy Fallon.
 "Here" then received a nomination for "Original Song" at the Streamy Awards.
 She released the EP Four Pink Walls, containing five songs, including her debut single.
 Her debut album, Know-It-All, was released on November 13, 2015.